Financial statements for small businesses: Track, analyze, and grow with confidence

 Cash flow statement

-Also called a statement of cash flows, the cash flow statement shows changes in the amount of cash passing in and out of your business over a period of time.
+The cash flow statement (also called a statement of cash flows) shows how cash moves in and out of your business over time.

 The cash flow statement shows whether a business can cover its short-term expenses, like bills and payroll.
 It typically records customer sales (operating activity), purchases and sales of assets like machinery (investment activity), and financial activity like money earned from stocks and bonds.